unfold/gulpfile-install/readme.md

 # Gulpfile-install
-> Gulpfile-install is a command line application that scans your gulpfile.js and installs all dependencies.
+Gulpfile-install is a command line application that scans your gulpfile.js and installs all dependencies.

+> This package is unmaintained.
+If you experience a bug or problem, create a pull request with a fix and a release will be made.

 ## Options
 ```